Szy-Ban/Pokemon-Fan-Application/README.md

 ## Project Structure

-- **/pages**: Contains pages for individual Pokémon, abilities, and lists with dynamic routing.
-- **/components**: Reusable components such as Pokémon cards, filters, and navigation elements.
+- **/pages**: Contains pages for individual Pokémon, abilities, and lists with dynamic routing, also components such as Pokémon cards, filters, and navigation elements.

 ## Future Enhancements